 5. Philadelphia CHCS, June 2016, $650,000 fine, 412 affected

-Philadelphia Catholic Health Care Services is perhaps the most significant organization on this list that has reached a settlement with OCR because it represents the first time that a Business Associate has been fined for non-compliance.
-Even though Business Associates have been beholden to HIPAA regulation for years, this is the first instance of a PHI breach by a BA that has yielded a full OCR investigation and fine.
+Philadelphia Catholic Health Care Services is perhaps the most significant organization on this list that has reached a settlement with OCR because it represents the first time that a business associate (BA) has been fined for non-compliance.
+Even though business associates have been beholden to HIPAA regulation for years, this is the first instance of a PHI breach by a BA that has yielded a full OCR investigation and fine.

 Things to come…